 How and where do I have to request the Visa to come to study to Italy?
 And which kind of documents do I need for it?

-Does the University of Pisa offer University dorms?
+Does the University of Pisa offer University dorms or accommodation?

-Unfortunately, the University of Pisa does not have its own dorms, hence the best solution is to find a house through private landlords or estate agencies.
-The average monthly rent is between 300-350 euros for a single room in a shared apartment, and we can provide students with a list of websites and sources where they can look for rooms at cheap prices.
-Moreover, our international office can help and advise students to find a room.
+The University of Pisa does not have its own dorms, hence the best solution is to find accommodation through private landlords or estate agencies.
+The average monthly rent is between 300-400 euros for a single room in a shared apartment, and we can provide students with a list of websites and sources where they can find affordable options.
+Moreover, our international office can offer assistance to students looking for accommodation in the city.

-Once in Italy, a tutor will assist students about logistic and bureaucratic matters that are: enrollment to the Italian National Health System, Tax Code, Residency Permit, Italian cellphone number, Italian bank account and so on.
+Once in Italy, a tutor will assist students about logistic and bureaucratic matters such as: enrollment in the Italian National Health System, Tax Code, Residency Permit, Italian cellphone number and so on

-Am I entitled to work in Italy even though I do not have a working Visa?
+Am I entitled to work in Italy even though I do not have a Work Visa?

-Yes, People who come to Italy with a Study D Visa are entitled to legally work up to 20 hours per week.
-Of course, please note that a minimum knowledge of the Italian language is required in order to apply for any kind of job.
+Yes, Study Visa Type D entitles students to legally work up to 20 hours per week.
+Of course, please note that a minimum knowledge of the Italian language might be required in order to apply for any kind of job.

 After I finish the Foundation Course, do I have to get back to my country and apply for a new Visa?

-If you complete the Foundation Course within the scheduled time and your Residency Permit lasts enough, you might apply for the renewal of the Residency Permit without the need to get back to your country and to apply for a new Visa.
-If you renew the Residency Permit, you are compared to an EU student in the sense that if you want to apply for a Bachelor’s Degree you will not be included in the reserved quotas for non-EU citizens.
+If you complete the Foundation Course within the scheduled time and your Residency Permit lasts long enough, you might apply for the renewal of your Residency Permit without the need to get back to your country and to apply for a new Visa.
+If you renew the Residency Permit, you will be considered by the University of Pisa as an EU equated student, which means that if you apply for a bachelor’s degree, your application will not be included within the reserved spots set aside for non-EU students.

-For any further info please contact the Immigration Office that is the office responsible for the release and the renewal of the Residency Permit: https://questure.poliziadistato.it/servizio/orari/5730dc9d212ab609844646
+For further information please contact the Immigration Office, which is responsible for the release and renewal of the Residency Permit: https://questure.poliziadistato.it/servizio/orari/5730dc9d212ab609844646

-My Residency Permit was released by the Immigration Office in Pisa, but I will enroll to a Bachelor’s Degree at the University of Milan.
-Where do I have to renew the Residency Permit?
+My Residency Permit for the Foundation Course has been released by the Immigration Office of Pisa.
+However, I will enroll to a Bachelor’s Degree in another city.
+Where should I renew my Residency Permit?

 It depends on when your Residency Permit expires.
-If it expires after you have already enrolled in Milan, then you must renew it in Milan.
-Otherwise, you can start the renewal procedure in Pisa, and when you move to Milan you must communicate your transfer to the Immigration Office in Pisa, so that they will be able to transfer your administrative paperwork to the office in Milan.
+If it expires after you have already finished the Foundation Course and after you have enrolled in another university (for ex. in Milan), then you must renew the permit in Milan.
+Otherwise, you can start the renewal procedure in Pisa, and when you will move to Milan you must communicate your transfer to the Immigration Office in Pisa, so that they will be able to transfer your administrative paperwork to the office in Milan.